damcodes/programming-prose/_posts/2021-04-07-algorithms.md

   ...
 ```

 Now, lets think about dividing the array.
 If we have an array of n integers (n=10 in my example), what's the easiest way of dividing it?
 I'd say in half.
 Intuitively, if you have 10 integers and you want to split it in half, you would split the integers into 2 groups of 5.

-For example:
+To apply the same logic to an array of n integers, we would do the following:

 ```python3
 subarr1 = [ el for el in arr[:5] ] # [ 45, 88, 25, 82, 9 ]